CODARcode/cheetah/README.md

-The CODAR Experiment Harness is designed to run Exascale science applications using different parameters and components to determine the best combination for deployment on different super computers.
+The CODAR Experiment Harness is designed to run Exascale science applications using different parameters and components to determine the best combination for deployment on different supercomputers.

 ## Design (WIP)